 The tunnel was constructed in the mid-1930s by a group of young men known as the Civilian Conservation Corps.
 The tunnel is made of locally sourced stone and features an ornate archway on either side.

-However, in the 1960s, the tunnel was cut off from the original trail and stranded due to something called the Mission ’66 initiative.
+In the 1960s, the tunnel was cut off from the original trail and stranded due to the Mission ’66 initiative.

-That’s why you won’t happen upon it, unless you’re looking for it – it’s no longer part of any regular path or hiking trail and simply leads to a cliff with a beautiful view where the other side of the trail once stood.
+That’s why you won’t happen upon it unless you’re looking for it.
+It’s no longer part of any regular path or hiking trail.

-But never fear – just because you are unlikely to happen upon this secret tunnel on accident, doesn’t mean it’s difficult to find if you know where to look.
+But just because you are unlikely to happen upon this secret tunnel on accident doesn’t mean it’s difficult to find if you know where to look.

 Did you know about this secret tunnel in the Smokies?
 What are some of your favorite secret spots in the park?
 Let us know in the comments below.